mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/quick-start.md

 ```

-- The following `Block` code which the exexamples will use used to print the results of the find operations:
+- The following `Block` code which the examples will use to print the results of the find operations:

 ```java
 Block<Document> printDocumentBlock = new Block<Document>() {